 The Rambling is an online periodical dedicated to scholarship about the long 18th century.
 A 2019 article in the The Rambling discusses a "problem" with civility, a problem that is based in its origin.

-In “The Problem of Civility: a Genealogy,” Chakravaty engages in some word play around 'civil' to build her case.
+In “The Problem of Civility: a Genealogy,” Chakravaty engages in some word play around the two meanings of 'civil' to build her case.

 But Professor Chakravaty does conflate the two definitions in her article.
 She implies that civility is deliberately used by the civil powers to marginalize and oppress.
 In a minute I’ll discuss the history of civility, but first, I note that Chakravaty goes beyond conflating the two different meanings of 'civil' -– she brings in 'servility' as well. “’Civil’ and ‘servile,’” she writes, “the terms slip from one to the other.”